freifunk-kiel/ffki-packages/README.md

 ### gluon-config-mode-hostname-no-pretty

-Adds an extra condition, that the nodes hostname must be of the LUA type "hostname".
+Adds an extra condition, that the nodes hostname must have a minlenth of 1.
-This will disallow some possibilities that would be allowed since 2016.2 by the new type `pretty_hostname`.
-The advantage is, that it allows you to set an invalid default hostname in your site.conf, so the user is not allowed to use the default hostname suggestion any more.
+Without this package it would be allowed to leave the nodename field empty.
+It is planned in gluon, that the default nodename will not be allowed, so the old behaviour of this package in 2016.2 will be back soon: https://github.com/freifunk-gluon/gluon/issues/1139

 This package replaces the standard gluon-package `gluon-config-mode-hostname`

-*TODO: not working on LEDE*
+*tested and working on LEDE*

 ### gluon-config-mode-usb-media